robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/sets-exercises.md

 #### Solution
 By definition, $\emptyset \times A$ consists of all pairs $(x, a)$ such that $x \in \emptyset$ and $a \in A$.
 Since there are no elements $x \in \emptyset$, there are no such pairs, so $\emptyset \times A = \emptyset$.
 Similar reasoning shows that $A \times \emptyset = \emptyset$.

+## Other Set problems
+Subset take-away is a two player game involving a fixed finite set, $A$.
+Players alternately choose proper, nonempty subsets of $A$ with the condition that one may not name a set containing a set that was named earlier.
+A player who is unable to move loses.
+For example, if $A$ is ${1}$, then there are no legal moves and the second player wins.
+If $A$ is ${1, 2}$, then the only legal moves are ${1}$ and ${2}$.
+Each is a good reply to the other, and so once again the second player wins.
+The first interesting case is when $A$ has three elements.
+This time, if the first player picks a subset with one element, the second player picks the subset with the other two elements.
+If the first player picks a subset with two elements, the second player picks the subset whose sole member is the third element.
+Both cases produce positions equivalent to the starting position when $A$ has two elements, and thus leads to a win for the second player.
+Verify that when A has four elements, the second player still has a winning strategy